 Are you just trying to see if you have any big bugs in a few basic environments?
 If so, you can start with around 30-50 testers.
 Any more than that and you will end up with everyone reporting back the same things.
 Do you need to understand the key issues detracting from the experience with a stable product?
 You should look for 75-100 testers.
 Do you need additional confidence that a little issue won’t be overlooked?
 Aim for 125-150 testers.

-Customer Validation tests should focus on achieving one specific, overall goal.
-Beta Tests, in particular, evaluate satisfaction with the features, interface, and other key product areas.
+Beta tests evaluate satisfaction with the features, interface, and other key product areas.

 Your product affects the number of testers in two ways.
 First, there’s logistics: how many units do you have available?
 Can you get more within the time allotted for your test?
 Are these units costly to produce?
 Second, consider the kind of product you’re testing.
 Is it a new product or an update?
 If it’s an update, how many new features does it have?